SMU vs. South Florida NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- SMU and its opponents have scored at least 68 points only two times this season.
+- SMU and its opponents have scored at least 68 points just twice this year.

-- South Florida's games have yet to go over 68 points this season.
+- South Florida has not yet combined with its opponents to score more than 68 points in a game this season.

-- The two teams combine to average 64.3 points per game, 3.7 less than the over/under in this contest.
+- The combined points per game average of the two teams, 64.3, is 3.7 points fewer than Saturday's over/under.

-- This contest's total is 10.2 points more than the 57.8 these two squads combine to allow per game this season.
+- These two squads combine to surrender 57.8 points per game, 10.2 fewer than this contest's over/under.

-- The Mustangs and their opponents have scored an average of 68.7 points per game in 2021, 0.7 more than Saturday's total.
+- Mustangs games this season feature an average total of 68.7 points, a number 0.7 points higher than Saturday's over/under.

 SMU Stats and Trends

-- So far this year SMU has two wins against the spread.
+- SMU has two wins against the spread in four games this year.

-- The Mustangs covered the spread in their only game when favored by 20.5 points or more.
+- The Mustangs have been favored by 20.5 points or more once this season and covered the spread.

-- SMU's games this year have eclipsed the over/under two times in three opportunities (66.7%).
+- SMU's games this year have gone over the point total two times in three opportunities (66.7%).

-- SMU is 2-1 against the spread and 4-0 overall this season when the team scores more than 34.8 points.
+- When SMU puts up more than 34.8 points, it is 2-1 against the spread and 4-0 overall.

-- SMU is 2-1 against the spread and 3-0 overall when the team amasses more than 503.5 yards.
+- SMU is 2-1 against the spread and 3-0 overall when the team totals more than 503.5 yards.

-- The Mustangs have turned the ball over three more times (7 total) than the Bulls have forced a turnover (4) this season.
+- This year, the Mustangs have turned the ball over seven times, three more than the Bulls' takeaways (4).

 - Find the latest spread and moneyline odds for SMU at SISportsbook.